Should I take nutritional supplements while intermittent fasting?

 Of course, the blood cell turnover is also a problem you need to manage if you are fasting.
 What if you aren’t giving your body any B vitamins at all for, say, 16 days?
 Sure, your body is burning fat in that time and you are not dying but there are no B vitamins in that fat to help build your new cells.
 Simply, your body WILL be missing out on some nutrients.

-Depending on your own specific situation, this deficiency problem could be reason enough to avoid a water fast completely, even though there are health programs that point to health benefits of water fasting.
+Depending on your own specific situation, this deficiency problem could be reason enough to avoid strict fasting completely, even though there are health programs that point to health benefits of fasting.
 In my case, I broke my planned fast and began a six-week regimen of supplementation with a liquid vitamin, liquid mineral, and fish oil before I attempted another fast.
 My meals in that six weeks were very nutritious as well.
 Ideally, you would supplement for a whole three months before trying to fast again in a case like mine but you won’t be a case like mine because you’ll start on the vitamins sooner.

 What vitamins do I take?
 I take two different liquid vitamins in rotation, figuring their slight differences in formulation is a good long-term strategy.
 Here is a link to Amazon where you can find them and be forewarned that I make a commission off these links if you purchase the products: I take this green vitamin off a spoon and I take this too-sweet vitamin mixed with water.